mohsenkarkheiran/Finance/README.md

 Develop a Pricing Model for European Options:

-#### 1.Implement and evaluate both AI-based and traditional numerical methods for pricing European options.
+#### 1.Combine the traditional numerical methods and RNN for analyzing time serier with PINN and Q-learning for pricing European options.
 This includes implementing Black-Scholes as a benchmark model. <br />
+##### 1.a.
+Finding trends, seasonality and forcasting using ARIMA models,
+Download, preprocess the data, and try to forecast the future Stock prices.
+Asses the validity of ARIMA models. <br />
+##### 1.b.
+Use Recurrent Neural Nets for stock price forecasting.
+We will specifically use LSTM and GRU models.
+##### 1.c.
+Check for volatility clustering.
+Check whether the volatilities are propagating in time or they are just constants.
+This data used in geometrical Brownian motion to provide the third way for stock price forecasting. <br />
-#### 2.Risk Management Metrics:
+#### 2.Risk Management Metrics and Implied Volatility using PINN:
-Calculate Greeks (Delta, Gamma, Vega, Theta, and Rho) to quantify sensitivities and potential risk factors for options portfolios.
-Both AI and traditional models will be used for sensitivity analysis. <br />
+Calculate Greeks (Delta, Gamma, Vega, Theta, and Rho) to quantify sensitivities and potential risk factors for options portfolios. <br />
-#### 3.Model Comparison and Evaluation:
-Conduct comparative analysis based on: <br />
- .
-Accuracy of price predictions<br />
- .
-Computational efficiency (e.g., speed and resource consumption)<br />
- .
-Scalability to larger datasets or complex market environments<br />
+#### 3.Implement the Fitted Q-Itteration for finding fair option price:
+The works of Igor Halberin (arXiv:1712.04609) is used to find the effect of volatility backpropagation in Option pricing. <br/>
 #### 4.GitHub Documentation and Visualization: <br />
 Ensure all code, results, and documentation are well-structured for easy navigation on GitHub.
 Include visualizations to illustrate the performance and comparison of models.